OndraZizka/luanti-postgresql-docker/README.md

-# Running Luanti (Minetest) in docker with postgreSQL datanase.
+# Running Luanti (Minetest) in docker with PostgreSQL database.

+This is work in progress; with some manual work described below, it works.

 ## PostgreSQL